-An approach graft is a very easy graft to make in the right specialty situations.
+An approach graft is an easy graft to make in the right specialty situations.
 It happens naturally in the wild when two branches rub against each other and eventually seal together.
 In the garden or greenhouse, you use it to join one whole living plant to another.

-You can only use approach when the plants are growing close together or can be brought close together.
+You can only use an approach when the plants are growing close together or can be brought closer together.
 That’s a limitation.
 An advantage, though, is that both the eventual scion and rootstock are nursed by their own roots while the graft heals, so graft failure is extremely rare.

 Just to observe your first easy graft union, to play around with grafting, or to attempt some inventive grafting art, approach grafting can be the way to go, though it has other more specific uses.